What is occupational therapy and what do occupational therapists do?

 Where do occupational therapists work?

 Occupational therapists work in a variety of settings.
 These could include hospitals, rehabilitation centers, nursing facilities, home health, outpatient clinics, private practice, school systems, private organizations, industry, and community agencies such as return to work programs, prisons, and community settings.
-The number of different places where OTs work is growing every year.
-For more information check out the "Top Ten Emerging Practice Areas" on the AOTA website.
+The number of different places where therapists work is growing every year.

 What are the job outlook and salary expectations like for occupational therapists?